nukturnal/mpower_dotnet/README.md

     store.ReturnUrl = "CHECKOUT_RETURN_URL";

 ## Create your Checkout Invoice
-Please note that MPowerCheckoutInvoice Class requires two parameters which should be instances of MPowerSetup & MPowerStore respectively
+Please note that `MPowerCheckoutInvoice` Class requires two parameters which should be instances of MPowerSetup & MPowerStore respectively

     MPowerCheckoutInvoice co = new MPowerCheckoutInvoice (setup, store);

+## Create your Onsite Payment Request Invoice
+Please note that `MPowerOnsiteInvoice` Class requires two parameters which should be instances of MPowerSetup & MPowerStore respectively

+    MPowerOnsiteInvoice co = new MPowerOnsiteInvoice (setup, store);

 Params for addItem function `AddItem(name_of_item,quantity,unit_price,total_price,[description])`